MaximeBreden/validated-PDE-integrator/README.md

 This repository contains the Matlab codes associated to the paper "Validated integration of semilinear parabolic PDEs" by Jan Bouwe van den Berg, Maxime Breden and Ray Sheombarsing.

-References to numbered theorems and figures refer to the ArXiV version of the paper.
 The main directory contains the code for all Theorems and Figures.
 The proofs make use of the Intlab toolbox (http://www.ti3.tu-harburg.de/intlab/).

 ## Initialization